djboulet/djboulet.github.io/_sources/nomography/bicycle_cadence.rst.txt

 Choosing the correct gears on a bicycle allows a cyclist to maintain a comfortable cadence.
 A higher cadence helps reduce muscle fatigue :cite:`trainingpeaks_2021` though it does put more stress on heart and lungs.
-However a lower cadence for the same power output puts more stress on the rider's knees, hips and back. :cite:`the_body_mechanic_2021` Furthermore, cycling cadence will vary widely with beginning cyclists peddling more slowly (60-85 rpm) and professionals exceeding 100 rpm under certain conditions.
+On the other hand a lower cadence for the same power output puts more stress on the rider's knees, hips and back. :cite:`the_body_mechanic_2021` Furthermore, cycling cadence will vary widely with beginning cyclists peddling more slowly (60-85 rpm) and professionals exceeding 100 rpm under certain conditions.
 Generally, a good cadence in cycling is between 80-100 rpm. :cite:`hurley_cycling_2021` The